 A team of qualified and neutral individuals should be established to evaluate SLIs and CAs for skills and qualifications.
 People who evaluate should be neutral.
 Recommendations of evaluators shall be teachers of ASL, teachers/board members of state deaf schools (mainstream), members of ASLTA, officers of Deaf organizations/clubs.
 It is not advisable to use people from interpreting agencies due to possible conflict of interest.

+Questions from Suzy Rosen Singleton:

+For instance the draft identifies the need to include deaf interpreters to provide assistance to VI interpreters.
+Further discussion may be needed to clarify this requirement.
+"Etiquette", "has taken Deaf studies or knowledge of Deaf culture from the early 1900's to current year" and "hearing and speech disability cultures" are required areas of knowledge, but no mention appears to be regarding competency in ethics, best practices, and the Code of Professional Conduct of RID.
+Consultation and involvement of interpreters appear to be discouraged in this draft, so the question is what may be the field's existing testing protocols in evaluating interpreters in general?
+Are there possible precautions that may be taken to ensure neutrality of interpreters in order to allow such individuals to serve as members of the evaluation team?
+Interpreters are being asked to step out of role in providing independent observations and becoming potential witnesses, so it may be critical to consult with SMEs and professional interpreter services organizations such as the RID to ensure best practices are implemented.

 Minimum qualification (error rate of text, rate of delay)

 Handling 9-1-1 calls can be highly stressed and require SLIs and CAs to be able to relay messages both receptive and expressive effectively between both parties.